Glen Ray Hines

-Glen Ray Hines (October 26, 1943 – February 1, 2019) was an All-Pro (AFL) and NCAA All-American football player.
+Glen Ray Hines (October 26, 1943 – February 1, 2019) was an American professional football player who was a tackle in the American Football League (AFL) and National Football League (NFL).
+He played college football for the Arkansas Razorbacks, earning consensus All-American honors in 1965.
+He was a two-time AFL All-Star selection with the Houston Oilers.

 Early life

 Hines was born on October 26, 1943, in El Dorado, Arkansas.
 He showed athletic prowess at a young age and was a two-sport standout in basketball and football at El Dorado High School.
 He played for head coach Garland Gregory, an Arkansas Hall of Fame football coach who also coached several other players who went on to play for the Arkansas Razorbacks, including fellow Arkansas All-Americans Jim Mooty and Wayne Harris.